Story of Dried Apricot(Khumani)

 Namgia is a Village in Pooh Tehsil in the Kinnaur district of Himachal Pradesh.
 It is located 45km towards the East of Reckong Peo.
 Namgia is the last Indian village along the India-China border in the area.
 River Satluj enters India through Shipkila and Namgia is the first village situated on this riverbank.

 Namgia is a small village with a population of approximately 350.
-Most of the population are dependent on agriculture while some on government services for their livelihood.
+Most of the population is dependent on agriculture while some on government services for their livelihood.

 In this village, our farmer Tej Singh Negi lives with his mother, wife and his younger brother.
 He has three kids who are mostly away for education.